-'''

-Group 1 :

-MULTIPLE CHOICE (1 point possible)
+Group 1 : MULTIPLE CHOICE (1 point possible)

-'''

 A multiple choice problem presents radio buttons for student input.
-Students can only select a sin presented.
-Multiple Choice questions have been the subject of many areas of research due to the invention and adoption of bubble sheets.
+Students can only select a single option presented.
+Multiple Choice questions have been the subject of many areas of research due to the early invention and adoption of bubble sheets.

 One of the main elements that goes into a good multiple choice question is the existence of good distractors.
-That is, each of the alternate responses presented to the student should be the result plausible mistake that a student might make.
+That is, each of the alternate responses presented to the student should be the result of a plausible mistake that a student might make.